8

 With that, though, the VXR remains a touch inert.
 Its cornering all feels like it’s being done by the front end.
 The rear is faithful, but lift off or turn in while trail braking and there’s very little evidence, even with the stability control switched completely out, that the back end is willing to pitch in.

 The VXR’s brakes, while over-servoed at the top of the pedal’s travel, resisted fade indomitably on our test tracks, so you’ll have no bother at all on the road.
-On a green, recently dried surface, they hauled the VXR from 70mph to rest in a competitive 45.3m, actually slightly longer than on our grippy wet asphalt.
+Whe we tested it on a green and recently dried surface, they hauled the VXR from 70mph to rest in a competitive 45.3m.

 MPG & RUNNING COSTS